sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Step and Repeat](images/stepandRepeat.png)

 ### Usage
-1. Select the objects, and run this script.
+1. Select any objects, and run this script.
 2. If you want to create as a grid, check the create as a grid.
 3. Enter the number of times to repeat.
 4. Enter the offset values.

 > **Note**
-> The unit of the offset value switches to match the unit of the ruler.
+> The units of the offset value depend on the ruler units.

 ### Requirements
 Illustrator CS4 or higher